 Dust emission¶

-Synthesizer can model thermal dust emission using an energy balance approach.
-This is done using dust emission models, which can then be handed to an EmissionModel
+Synthesizer can model thermal dust emission using different approaches and generators.
+This is done using dust emission models, which can then be handed to an EmissionModel to produce a dust emission spectrum, which can be combined with any other spectra in the model.

 First we load some common modules, and define a wavelength array over which we will generate our dust emission SED